lukevear/jwt-auth-guard/README.md

 [![Latest Unstable Version](https://poser.pugx.org/lukevear/jwt-auth-guard/v/unstable.svg)](https://packagist.org/packages/lukevear/jwt-auth-guard)
 [![License](https://poser.pugx.org/lukevear/jwt-auth-guard/license.svg)](https://packagist.org/packages/lukevear/jwt-auth-guard)

-This package provides an authentication guard for the `tymon/jwt-auth` package (< 1.0.0) when using Laravel 5.3.
+This package provides an authentication guard for the `tymon/jwt-auth` package (< 1.0.0) when using Laravel or Lumen 5.3.

-> NOTE: The `tymon/jwt-auth` package as of 1.0.* does supply it's own guard.
-Do not use this package unless you are using `0.5.*`.
+> NOTE: The `tymon/jwt-auth` package as of 1.0.* supplies its own guard.

 ## Installation

 Before you can use this package, you must configure the jwt-auth package according to the project [WIKI](https://github.com/tymondesigns/jwt-auth/wiki/Installation).

 Once you have installed and configured the jtw-auth package, add `lukevear/jwt-auth-guard` to your `composer.json`: